mysaltern/lifeMate_Core/README.md

-You can add the section about setting `NODE_ENV` before starting the application right after the **Installation** or **Prerequisites** section, where it fits most naturally.
-Here's an updated version of your README with that section included:

----

 # Digital Doll Core (NestJS Project)

 This repository serves as the core backend for a **Digital Doll** platform, built using the **NestJS** framework.
 The project is designed to operate as a **microservice-based architecture**, providing modularity, scalability, and flexibility for future enhancements.